-For the Years Ended, December 31,

-2019 2018

-(in millions)

-Salary and benefits related \$ 130.2 \$ 114.3

-Stock compensation 51.9 47.1

-Other contract services and outside costs 286.6 273.0

-Total selling, general and administrative expenses \$ 468.7 \$ 434.4
+For the Y Decer ears Ende nber 31, ed, - 2020 2019 Salary and benefits related \$ 158.2 \$ 130.2 Stock compensation 56.6 51.9 Other contract services and outside costs 302.1 286.6 Total selling, general and administrative expenses \$ 516.9 \$ 468.7

-Salary and benefits related expense increased from 2018 to 2019 due to increased headcount.
+Salary and benefits related expense increased from 2019 to 2020 due primarily to increased headcount.
 This increased headcount was due primarily to the ongoing commercialization efforts related to JAKAFI for intermediate or high-risk myelofibrosis, uncontrolled polycythemia vera and GVHD as well as increased headcount related to our European operations.
-Stock compensation expense may fluctuate from period to period based on the number of awards granted, stock price volatility and expected award lives, as well as expected award forfeiture rates which are used to value equitybased compensation.
+Stock compensation expense may fluctuate from period to period based on the number of awards granted, stock price volatility and expected award lives, as well as expected award forfeiture rates which are used to value equity-based compensation.
+The increase in other contract services and outside costs was primarily due to an increase in sales and marketing spend to support the commercialization of Pemazyre in the United States and to prepare for the potential launch of ruxolitinib cream in the United States and pemigatinib and tafasitamab in the European Union.